jtribe/ios-tools/README.md

       - git fetch --unshallow # this is required for bundle-version.sh because CircleCI uses a shallow clone
       - ./bin/execute.sh itunes-connect
 ```

+#### Submodules

+In order for CircleCI to be able to access this repo as a submodule, you will need to [add a "user key"
+to the Project Settings on CircleCI](https://circleci.com/docs/external-resources)

 ### Travis CI setup